kherron13/330_project3/SRS.md

 **5.1 Performance Requirements:**

-Trusting the instincts, we decided to implement a very friendly interface that will allow to user to reach the feature he wants with *5 or less clicks* (verify with teammates).
+Trusting the instincts, we decided to implement a very friendly interface that will allow to user to reach the feature he wants with 5 or less clicks.
 Focusing on simple yet effective, our application should have very minimal time delays for displaying and outputting data.
 After verifying user authentication, our application should automatically be synched with the calendar in order to display the relevant event, tasks and notifications from the account.

+Since we are adhering to the native SDK, our power consumption and memory should be regulated by the phone's OS and should not give any abnormal errors.
+Memory should not be a problem for the user, as our app is focused so as not to use any other resources it does not actually need in its features.

 The interface of the app is fairly easy to navigate, so the user should not have any problem when viewing, deleting or creating notes.
 The user